Berlin repeats support for EU human rights sanctions

 These included extrajudicial killings and torture, for instance, but not corruption.

-And the draft called the sanctions "restrictive measures against serious human rights violations", instead of a "European Magnitsky Act".
+The draft also named the sanctions "restrictive measures against serious human rights violations", instead of a "European Magnitsky Act".

 But those were two "deficiencies" for a cross-party group of MEPs, including dozens of deputies from Belgium, Denmark, Ireland, Germany, the Netherlands, Poland, and Sweden.

-"Individuals who have contributed physically, financially or through acts of systemic corruption to human rights abuses should be sanctioned," they said in a letter to Borrell last week.
+"Individuals who contributed physically, financially, or through acts of systemic corruption to human rights abuses should be sanctioned," they said in a letter to Borrell last week.

 "Magnitsky was tortured and killed for standing up to [Russian president] Vladimir Putin's corrupt regime and it would be a terrible injustice to his sacrifice if the EU did not incorporate his name in the legislation," they also said.

-The new sanctions would be ideal for two egregious recent cases - the murder of Saudi journalist Jamal Khashoggi and the poisoning of Russian opposition leader Alexei Navalny - if they were ready, diplomats previously told this website.
+Targeted sanctions would be ideal for two egregious recent cases - the murder of Saudi journalist Jamal Khashoggi and the poisoning of Russian opposition leader Alexei Navalny - if they were ready, diplomats previously told this website.

-Meanwhile, the EU is also struggling for "coherence" on foreign policy on other fronts, after Cyprus vetoed plans to blacklist the Belarusian regime despite police brutality and blatant election rigging.
+Meanwhile, EU foreign policy is also struggling for "coherence" on other fronts, after Cyprus vetoed a blacklist of Belarusian officials despite regime brutality and election rigging.

-And for the MEPs, "in light of the Navalny poisoning and the current situation in Belarus, the lack of progress in adopting this [human rights] law is particularly disturbing".
+And for the MEPs, "in light of the Navalny poisoning and the current situation in Belarus, the lack of progress in adopting this [human rights] law [was] particularly disturbing".